Modelling the influence of data structure on learning in neural networks: the hidden manifold model: Analytical Results

 As a first application of this approach, we analyse the dependence of the asymptotic test error $\epsilon_g^*$ on the latent dimension $D$ of the hidden manifold when teacher and student have the same number of hidden nodes, $K=M$.

 From inspection of the form of the order parameters after integrating the full set of ODEs until convergence, we made the following ansatz for the overlap matrices:

-Substituting this ansatz into the ODEs allowed us to derive a closed of ODEs for the seven order parameters $R, r, S, s, W, w$ and $v$ that is valid for small $\delta$ and for any $K=M$.
+Substituting this ansatz into the ODEs allowed us to derive closed-form expressions for ODEs governing the dynamics of seven order parameters $R, r, S, s, W, w$ and $v$ that are valid for small $\delta$ and for any $K=M$.
 The teacher-related order parameters $T, t, \tilde{T}$ and $\tilde{t}$ describe the teacher and are constants of the motion.
 They have to be chosen to reflect the distribution from which the weights of the teacher network are drawn in an experiment.
 The full equations of motion are rather long, so instead of printing them here in full we provide a Mathematica notebook for reference~\cite{code}.

 The key idea of our analytical approach is to look for fixed points of this ODE system and to substitute the values of the order parameters at those fixed points into the expression for the generalisation error~\eqref{eq:eg-order-parameters}.
 To understand the structure of the fixed points of the ODEs, we ran a numerical fixed point search of the ODEs from 1000 initial values for the order parameters drawn randomly from the uniform distribution.
-We found two types of fixed points.
-First, there exists an un-specialised fixed point with $R=r$, $S=s$ and $W=w$.
-This corresponds to the initial phase of learning discussed in Sec.~\ref{sec:specialisation}, when networks with $K>1$ hidden nodes have not yet specialised and hence achieve only the performance of a network with $K=1$ hidden unit.
-The second fixed point shows specialisation, \emph{i.e.} we have $R$ large and $r$ small, etc. This is the fixed point that is reached asymptotically at the end of online learning, and substituting the values of the order parameters at that fixed point into Eq.~\eqref{eq:eg-order-parameters} yields the asymptotic generalisation error of a student.
+We found two types of solution.
+First, there exist solutions of the form $R=r$, $S=s$ and $W=w$.
+This solution is a saddle point of the equations and is thus not a stable fixed point of the dynamics.
+Instead, it corresponds to a well-known ``unspecialised'' phase, when networks with $K>1$ hidden nodes have not yet specialised and hence achieve only the performance of a network with $K=1$ hidden unit (cf.\ our discussion in Sec.~\ref{sec:specialisation}).
+The learning dynamics approaches this saddle point at an intermediate stage of learning, but finally drifts away from it towards a ``specialised'' solution.
+This second solution corresponds to the asymptotic fixed point of the learning dynamics where the student has specialised, \emph{i.e.} we have $R$ large and $r$ small, etc. Substituting the values of the order parameters of this solution into Eq.~\eqref{eq:eg-order-parameters} yields the asymptotic generalisation error of a student.

+Making this argument rigorous would require a proof of global convergence of the coupled, non-linear integro-differential equations of motion (\ref{eq:eom-r},~\ref{eq:eom-sigma},~\ref{eq:eom-W},~\ref{eq:eom-v}) from random initial conditions.
+This is a challenging mathematical problem that remains open, despite some recent progress for two-layer neural networks with finite $N$ and large hidden layer~\cite{Soltanolkotabi2018, Mei2018, Rotskoff2018, Chizat2018, Sirignano2018}.
+Thus all predictions in this way ultimately need to be compared to simulations to verify their accuracy.

 We show the results of this analysis in Fig.~\ref{fig:delta}.
 The crosses are experimental results for which we trained networks with $M=K=2$ on data from a hidden manifold with latent dimension $D=25, 50, 100$ and 200, choosing the input dimension $N$ to obtain the range of $\delta$ desired for each curve.
 We plot the asymptotic error averaged over five runs with dots; error bars indicated two standard deviations.
 The lowest solid line in Fig.~\ref{fig:delta} is the theoretical prediction obtained by the procedure just explained when assuming that $T=1, t=0, \tilde T = 1, \tilde t =0$.